ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Storing Multiple Access Tokens per PoP Key # {#sec-multiple-pop-keys}

-According to {{Section 5.10.1 of RFC9200}}, an RS is recommended to store only one access token per proof-of-possession (PoP) key, and to supersede such an access token when receiving and successfully validating a new one bound to the same PoP key.
+According to {{Section 5.10.1 of RFC9200}}, an RS is recommended to store only one access token per proof-of-possession (PoP) key and to supersede such an access token when receiving and successfully validating a new one bound to the same PoP key.

 However, when using the profile specified in this document, an RS might practically have to deviate from that recommendation and store multiple access tokens bound to the same PoP key, i.e., to the same public authentication credential of a client.